Risk Factors Dashboard

 Other Risks

-The Company's ability to pay dividends is subject to the ability of the Bank to make capital distributions to the Company.
+The Company's ability to pay dividends and repurchase shares is subject to the ability of the Bank to make capital distributions to the Company.

 We maintain an enterprise risk management program that is designed to identify, quantify, monitor, report, and control the risks that we face.
 These risks include: interest-rate, credit, liquidity, operations, reputation, compliance and litigation.
 We also maintain a compliance program to identify, measure, assess, and report on our adherence to applicable laws, policies and procedures.
 While we assess and improve these programs on an ongoing basis, there can be no assurance that our risk management or compliance programs, along with other related controls, will effectively mitigate all risk and limit losses in our business.
 If conditions or circumstances arise that expose flaws or gaps in our risk management or compliance programs, or if our controls do not function as designed, the performance and value of our business could be adversely affected.